 See your doctor if you have any of these symptoms.
-There are several tests that can be done to determine whether your erectile dysfunction is due to an underlying health problem or a psychological one and the right treatment can commence.
+There are several tests that can be done to determine whether your erectile dysfunction is due to an underlying health problem or a psychological one.
+Additional your doctor can recommend the right treatment approach.

-Yes, erectile dysfunction can be treated and is also preventable.
-The following healthy lifestyle habits may prevent ED, and in some situations reverse the condition:
+Yes, ED can be treated and it is also preventable.
+The following healthy lifestyle habits may prevent help keep ED at bay, and sometimes even help reverse the condition:

 - Exercise regularly.